jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/index.rst

 The '|SDK_project|' is a collection of libraries and tools to assist with the integration and deployment of ML use cases via the Vulkan® API.
-The ML SDK for Vulkan® makes use of new Arm® Vulkan® ML extensions which provide a hardware abstraction to enable deployment of ML workloads that are both portable and acceleratable.
+The ML SDK for Vulkan® makes use of the new ML extensions for Vulkan® which provide a hardware abstraction to enable deployment of ML workloads that are both portable and acceleratable.

 The tight integration of ML workloads into the rendering pipeline enables graphics